w3c/wai-tutorials/source/menus/flyout.html.erb.md

 <%= sample_end %>
 {:/nomarkdown}

-In the following code, a button is attached to every menu item link with a submenu.
-The click event listener is applied to this button and toggles the menu just like above.
+In the following code example, a button is added to every menu item link with a submenu.
+When the button is activated, it toggles the menu just like above.
 The invisible button text is changed from “show submenu” to “hide submenu” reflecting the state of the submenu.

 {::nomarkdown}
 <%= code_start('','JavaScript') %>